-People usually ask what the history of Valentine’s day is, and what are the various thoughts of people that make the day special.
+People usually ask what the history of Valentine’s day is and what the various thoughts of people that make the day special are.

 February 14 is celebrated all around the world and online with a buzz of excitement and lots of expectations and events along with other things geared towards the celebration.

 Valentine’s Day is significantly a day love is seen radiating from people.
 It has become a fairly commercialized unofficial holiday due to the exchange of gifts amongst friends, family members, couples, lovers and not to forget those in need, who by some way or the other, are not left out of the celebration of Love.

 You Might Also Like: 10 Creative Ways To Show Love To Your Partner On Valentine’s Day